 |Severe long-sightedness||Hyperopia from +6.25 to +12.00 dioptres|

-This extremely thorough evaluation is coupled with unique assessment technology (i.e. Artemis Insight 100) that can assist us in approving cases that would be considered borderline at most clinics.
-Because we don’t attract excessively large numbers of people to our clinic, we’re able to spend as much time as necessary seeing one patient in the same amount of time it may take other clinics to see as much as four.
+This extremely thorough evaluation is coupled with unique assessment technology (i.e. Artemis Insight 100) that assist us in approving cases that would be considered borderline at most clinics.

-We further enhance our confidence by repeating many of the tests we do in extreme conditions (i.e. full darkness pupillometry, reduced light contrast sensitivity testing, dilated refractions).
-Again, all of this takes time, and if we needed to rush patients through a pipeline, we would not have the ability to perform all of these tests.
+What’s more, we repeat many of the tests under extreme conditions (i.e. full darkness pupillometry, reduced light contrast sensitivity testing, dilated refractions).
+Again, all of this takes time, and if we needed to rush patients through a pipeline or had to hit certain quotas like high street chains, we would not have the ability to perform all of these tests.

-Employing a full-time research manager enables us to efficiently offer individualised treatment plans and enables us to help patients with unique needs (i.e. reading vision, High Profile procedures, wavefront-guided treatments to treat higher order aberrations).
 High street surgeons that have considerably higher volume quotas may prefer to treat the easier cases at a faster rate.
-The fact that many clinics remunerate surgeons on a per procedure basis aids to create an incentive to the treat more routine cases.
+The fact that many clinics remunerate surgeons on a per-procedure basis also aids to create an incentive to treat more routine cases.

-Having only three expert surgeons perform surgery enables us to approve more patients for surgery.
-We do not have to worry about differences in levels of experience or expertise in our surgeons, and because either Mr. Carp or Professor Reinstein see every case before surgery, we can be confident that our screening net is sufficiently stringent.
-In addition, because accuracy decreases as -operative prescription increases, many clinics may want to keep their results high by treating easier cases.
-London Vision Clinic’s results exceed the standard among all prescriptions; so again, we need not concern ourselves with tarnishing our results.
+As a relatively small independent clinic, having only three expert surgeons perform surgery enables us to approve more patients for surgery.
+We do not have to worry about the differences in levels of experience or expertise of our surgeons, and because either Mr. Carp or Professor Reinstein see every case before surgery, we can be confident that our screening net is sufficiently stringent.

 One of the methods we use at mitigating this effect is by planning High Profile treatments with our patients who suffer from higher prescriptions.